kseto06/QuantNet/README.md

 <h1 align= "center">QuantNet</h1>

 <p align="center">QuantNet is a Deep Learning framework for quantitative & investment analysis in C++.
 It uses an implementation of hybrid LSTM and MLP models and a custom data/feature engineering framework for long term time-series investment analysis applications, both built from scratch in C++.
-QuantNet is built with <b>zero external dependencies</b>, including linear algebra operations, using only the C++ standard library.
+QuantNet is built with <b>zero external dependencies</b>, (e.g. all linear algebra operations made from scratch), using only the C++ standard library.
 </p>

 <div style="text-align: center;">